fugue/example-tf-circleci/README.md

 -   [scan](https://github.com/fugue/example-tf-circleci/blob/master/.circleci/config.yml#L68): After the Terraform has been successfully applied, this job runs the [scan.sh](https://github.com/fugue/example-tf-circleci/blob/master/scan.sh) bash script, which uses the [Fugue API](https://docs.fugue.co/api.html) to kick off a scan of the specified Fugue environment.
 If any noncompliant resources are detected, the script ensures the build fails.

+For a line-by-line explanation of the CircleCI config, see the [Fugue docs site](https://docs.fugue.co/example-tf-circleci.html#tf-circleci-config-yml).

 #### scan.sh

 The [scan script](https://github.com/fugue/example-tf-circleci/blob/master/scan.sh) first uses the Fugue API to kick off a scan of the Fugue